jdgiles26/X-Satellite-powered-freight-intelligence/README.md

 ## What is this?

-DrishX answers a simple question for any road on Earth: **how much traffic is on it, and how has that changed over time?**
+dabbleX-freight. answers a simple question for any road on Earth: **how much traffic is on it, and how has that changed over time?**

 It works by exploiting a quirk in how the Sentinel-2 satellite captures imagery.
 The sensor records red, green, and blue light 1.01 seconds apart.
 Anything stationary looks normal.
-But a vehicle moving at highway speed shifts position between those captures, leaving a distinctive blue-green-red spectral smear across a few pixels.
-DrishX finds those smears, counts them, estimates their speed and direction, and tracks how volume changes across weeks and months.
+But a vehicle moving at highway speed shifts position between those captures, leaving a distinctive blue-green-red spectral smear across a few pixels. dabbleX-freight. finds those smears, counts them, estimates their speed and direction, and tracks how volume changes across weeks and months.

 The output is a traffic activity time-series for any major road corridor on the planet.
 Built on completely free Copernicus data, runs locally in a browser, and requires zero ground infrastructure.